uhh-lt/TextGraphs17-shared-task/README.md

 ## Data

 We present a dataset for graph-based question answering.
 The dataset consists of <question; candidate answer> pairs.
 For each candidate, we present a graph that is obtained by finding the shortest path between named entities mentioned in a question and a candidate answer.
 As a knowledge graph, we adopted Wikidata.
-Thus, answer candidate corresponds to a node from the Wikidata knowledge graph.
 Our dataset has the following fields:

 * sample_id - an identifier for <question, candidate answer>;